 Well, I have a natural admiration for all forms of life; I find them more interesting than anything, on many levels.
 On a scientific level, they are second to none.
 From the design point of view, it’s the biggest source of inspiration you can get; if a concept has not been used in nature, then it is likely it is not a good concept.

 As I said, I have a natural ‘built-in’ awe and admiration for nature.
 Most kids have that admiration or curiosity for the natural world – I just never ‘grew out’ of that phase.
-However, do not get confused; this is not a childish behaviour, it is just that as society we are extremely good at killing that natural interest in nature that we all have.
-In me it has somehow survived into adulthood.
+However, do not get confused; this is not a childish behaviour, it is just that as a society we are extremely good at killing that natural interest in nature that we all have.
+In me, it has somehow survived into adulthood.
 I never moved on and left it behind, I still am stuck in step one, which is a fascination of nature.

-However, this does seems to go across age-ranges and even across cultural, religious and national barriers.
+However, this does seem to go across age-ranges and even across cultural, religious and national barriers.
 But often enough, at some point, many of us stop looking at ladybirds and butterflies as we have these stigmas that we build up such as ‘that’s for girls’, or ‘it doesn’t make me any money’, so we remove it from our daily agenda.
 Whatever the reason is, there seems to be a trend of disconnecting from nature.

 Seas rising, glaciers retreating, ice-caps melting, forests decreasing, humans increasing the population numbers.
 We want to eat more.
 Meanwhile, we don’t become more efficient; we become much more wasteful, we destroy anything that may arise in the landscape.
 War, conflicts, famine, natural disasters.
 Yes, ok, it may all sound very political, indeed, but at the end of the day it is simple; one of the things I find really interesting is that after all, most of it happens only because of this disconnection we have to nature and the environment.